Investing in New York City Real Estate

 If you want to make things easier, you can hire a management company that will lessen your burden.
 Typical tasks include collecting rent and dealing with troublesome tenants.
 However, this comes at a price.
 Most charge a fee that is a percentage equal to 4-5% of the monthly rent.

-When it comes to taxes on investment properties, this can be a complex area, with many rules.
+When it comes to taxes on real estate investment properties, this can be a complex area, with many rules.
 For instance, you’ll need to think about deducting non-cash items like depreciation.
 Investors should also be mindful of tax reductions.
 These buildings have had property taxes lowered for a specified period to help revitalize an area through development.
 The cash savings will increase your take-home income, and your property could experience price appreciation.
 Of course, that’s providing things go according to the city’s plan.

 If you’re investing in a condo or co-op unit, financial stability will be crucial.
 There should be sufficient funds put aside for wear and tear items, such as a new roof.
 Otherwise, maintenance fees could increase, which you might have to bear until you can raise the rent sufficiently.
 In a multi-unit building, examining the financials is also essential to see how the returns are derived.
 For instance, if there is a large unit that generates a disproportionate share of the rent, this is an essential factor.

 While not a get rich scheme, rental properties can provide a steady source of extra income.
-If you choose, you can use your income stream to buy additional investment properties as time goes on.
+If you choose, you can use your income stream to buy additional real estate investment properties as time goes on.